Skip to main content

 We offer 2 solutions for this:

-• In-service code capture libraries.
+• Content-capture libraries.
 Capture, serialize, and mask request/response and header content directly within your service code.
 This is an easy way to get started, especially for new projects, as it requires no extra components in your platform.

-‼️ This guide only covers the in-service code capture libraries. ‼️
+‼️ This guide only covers the content-capture libraries. ‼️

 Setup prerequisites

-To correctly configure the Multiplayer in-service code capture make sure to
+To correctly configure the Multiplayer content-capture make sure to

 ℹ️ Java doesn’t allow for in-service request/response hooks.
 However, you can use the Multiplayer proxy instead, which can be deployed in various ways, such as an Ingress Proxy, a Sidecar Proxy, or an Embedded Proxy, to best fit your architecture.